P-p-H-d/mlib/README.md

 Other operators are:

 * NEW (type) -> type pointer: alloc a new object suitable aligned.
 The returned object is not initialized.
 INIT operator shall be called.
 Default is M\_MEMORY\_ALLOC.
+* DEL (&obj) : free the allocated uninitialized object 'obj' (default is M\_MEMORY\_DEL).
+The object is not cleared before being free.
+The object shall have been allocated by the NEW operator.
-* REALLOC(type, type pointer, number) --> type pointer: realloc the given type pointer to an array of number objects of this type.
+* REALLOC(type, type pointer, number) --> type pointer: realloc the given type pointer (either NULL or a pointer returned by the RALLOC operator itself) to an array of number objects of this type.
 Previously objects pointed by the pointer are kept up to the minimum of the new or old array size.
 New objects are not initialized.
 Default is M\_MEMORY\_REALLOC.
-* DEL (&obj) : free the allocated uninitialized object 'obj' (default is M\_MEMORY\_FREE).
+* FREE (&obj) : free the allocated uninitialized array object 'obj' (default is M\_MEMORY\_FREE).
 The object is not cleared before being free.
+The object shall have been allocated by the REALLOC operator.
 * INIT\_MOVE(objd, objc): Initialize 'objd' to 'objc' by stealing as resources as possible from 'objc' and then clear 'objc'.
 It is equivalent to calling INIT\_SET(objd,objc) then CLEAR(objc) (but usually way faster).
 * MOVE(objd, objc): Set 'objd' to 'objc' by stealing as resources as possible from 'objc' and then clear 'objc'.
 It is equivalent to calling SET(objd,objc) then CLEAR(objc) or CLEAR(objd) and then INIT\_MOVE(objd, objc).
 * SWAP(objd,objc): Swap the object c and object d contains.